 This can be taken further.
 Say we want to write a function which only changes upper case letters.
 We know the test to apply, isUpper, but we don't want to specify the conversion.
-That function can be written as:
+That function can which has the type signature: